redhat-apac-stp/rosa-with-api-gateway-private-integration/README.md

 	oc adm policy add-scc-to-user anyuid -z sa-with-anyuid

-Install the NGINX Ingress Operator (0.4.0) from OperatorHub selecting all default options
+Install the NGINX Ingress Operator (v0.4.0) from OperatorHub selecting all default options.

+Create an instance of the NGINX Ingress Controller from Installed Operators selecting all default options (do not change ServiceType to LoadBalancer).

+Switch to the openshift-operators namespace:

+	oc project openshift-operators

+Verify all NGINX resources are healthy:

+	oc get all,nginxingresscontroller